 You work for one of the most largest private equity firms in the US.
 At 7:30 PM on a random Thursday, you get a phone call from the head of corporate development at a large conglomerate which happens to own, among many other holdings, a leading distributor of an industrial product.
 You’ve spoken before but there is an odd intensity in their voice.

 They need to sell the business.
 Right Now.
-For obscure reasons which is beyond the point of this article.
-They’re coming to you in hopes of a rather large check, which your bosses and investors will need to fund.
+For obscure reasons that are beyond the point of this article.
+They’re coming to you in hopes of a large check, which your bosses and investors will need to fund.

 In any event, you need to quickly master the nuances of an industry you’ve never heard of.
 By next Monday.
 For a billion dollar acquisition.